zjruan/electron-vuex/README.md

     import Vue from "vue"
     import Vuex from "vuex"

-    import { createPersistedState, createSharedMutations } from "/electron-vuex"
+    import { createPersistedState, createSharedMutations } from "electron-vuex"

     Vue.use(Vuex)